Javes History, Family Crest & Coats of Arms

 Early History of the Javes family

-Another 231 words (16 lines of text) covering the years 1279, 1349, 1369 and 1578 are included under the topic Early Javes History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Javes research.
+Another 116 words (8 lines of text) covering the years 1279, 1349, 1369 and 1578 are included under the topic Early Javes History in all our PDF Extended History products and printed products wherever possible.

 Javes Spelling Variations